An Edible Mosaic™

 With these cooking tips in mind, you’ll be able to whip up an incredible weeknight-friendly simple beef stew in just an hour!

-easy beef stew recipe ingredients
+beef and ale stew ingredients

 • Vegetable oil – to sauté the vegetables and sear the meat